Fit as a Mama Bear

 Collagen powder is an ultra-clean form of protein that has no taste and lends itself easily to just about everything.

-I find collagen the easiest way to boost protein in smoothies, vegan yogurts, oatmeal, or any other dish.
+I find collagen the easiest way to boost protein in an avocado smoothie bowl, dairy-free yogurt parfait, oatmeal, or any other dish.

 Plus, it’s a great way to boost your gut health.